 \subsection{Stellar Mass Compact Object TDE?}

 We next turn our attention to the stellar mass compact object TDE progenitor channel discussed in \citet{tsuna2025}.
 In this scenario, a massive star in a tight field binary undergoes a CCSN, forming a remnant NS or BH.
-The natal kick imparted on the compact object leads to a chance collision with a (typically, main-sequence) stellar companion, which is then tidally disrupted and accreted by the compact object. \citet{tsuna2025} predict that the transient emission from this event will reach the peak luminosities observed for LFBOTs, with similarly rapid lightcurve evolution when modeling scenarios with low ejecta masses.
+The natal kick imparted on the compact object forces it to collide with its (typically, main-sequence) stellar companion.
+The tidal forces on the newly-formed compact object then disrupt the stellar companion, which leads to the formation of an accretion disk around the compact object. \citet{tsuna2025} predict that the transient emission from this collision and accretion will reach the peak luminosities observed for LFBOTs, with similarly rapid lightcurve evolution when modeling scenarios with low ejecta masses.
 In addition, their model predicts late-time H emission ($\approx$20~days post-peak, similar to AT2018cow; \citealt{prentice2018, perley2019}) observed in some LFBOTs, which is difficult to reproduce in other progenitor scenarios.
 This late-time emission arises from CCSN ejecta becoming optically thin, allowing detection of H lines from the disrupted companion star.